mortylabs/mqtt_sound_app/README.md

 ### This app ensures that **security notifications continue to work even when the internet goes down**, because:
 - ✅ **Does NOT need internet** – All processing is done locally.
-- ✅ **Plays pre-recorded MP3 alerts instantly** – No cloud API delays.
+- ✅ **Plays pre-recorded MP3 alerts instantly** – No cloud API or TTS delays.
 - ✅ **Can be installed on multiple Raspberry Pis around the house** – Each with its own speaker for redundancy.
 - ✅ **Runs on any Raspberry Pi** – Uses very little power, especially a Zero 2W, making it ideal for UPS backup.